Heavy-Traffic Universality of Redundancy Systems with Assignment Constraints: Main results

-The above theorem shows that the joint distribution of the numbers of jobs of the various types exhibits state space collapse in a heavy-traffic regime, and coincides in the limit with the joint distribution of a multi-type M/M/1 queue with arrival rate $N \lambda$, service rate $N \mu$, and type probabilities~$p_S$, provided the local stability conditions in~\eqref{stabcond3} and~\eqref{stabcond4} are satisfied.
-In particular, the total number of jobs, properly scaled, tends to an exponential random variable in the limit, and the number of jobs of each type has an exponential limiting distribution as well.
+The above theorem shows that the joint distribution of the number of jobs of each type, under both the c.o.c.\ and c.o.s.\ mechanisms, exhibits state space collapse in a heavy-traffic regime.
+Moreover, the joint stationary distribution coincides in the limit with the joint distribution of a multi-class M/M/1 queue with arrival rate $N \lambda$, service rate $N \mu$, and class probabilities~$(p_S)_{S\in\mathcal{S}}$, provided the local stability conditions~\eqref{stabcond3} and~\eqref{stabcond4} are satisfied.
+In particular, the total number of jobs, properly scaled, tends to an exponential random variable in the limit, and thus the number of jobs of each type has an exponential limiting distribution as well.\\